 Shear cell technology sounds pretty daunting but it’s simpler than it sounds.
 Again, the technology, which has been developed by researchers at Wageningen University, aims to align the fibers of the plant (soy) proteins to create that muscle structure.
 They found that by using shear in one continuous direction they could align the proteins to form that muscle-like structure.
 By heating the proteins this alignment is fixated, they won’t move into another position anymore, even when they leave the mixer.

 Extruders are known to require a lot of energy for running.
 This technology claims to be a lot less energy intensive.
 Instead of pushing the material through the extruder, the proteins are placed in between to rotating walls.
 These two walls will start to rotate and do so for a set amount of time.
-In the video below you can see just exactly how this works, at two different scales.

 Whether the technology is being commercialized already isn’t clear, but who knows what products may already be made using this technology!

 Mimicking the flavour of chicken